What is an LVDT?

-The LVDT or Linear Variable Differential Transformer is a well established transducer design which has been used throughout many decades for the accurate measurement of displacement and within closed loops for the control of positioning.
-So, how does an LVDT work?
-In its simplest form, the LVDTs design consists of a cylindrical array of a primary and secondary windings with a separate cylindrical core which passes through the centre.
-(Fig A).
+The LVDT or Linear Variable Differential Transformer is a well established electromechanical transducer design.
+This design has been used throughout many decades for the accurate measurement of displacement and within closed loops for the control of positioning.

 How LVDTs Work – The LVDT Working Principle